jaimetur/PhotoMigrator/README.md

         Force Mode: 'Process Duplicates Revised'.
 Specify the Duplicates CSV file revised with specifics Actions in Action column, and the script will execute that Action for each duplicates found in CSV.
         Valid Actions: restore_duplicate / remove_duplicate / replace_duplicate.
+-ea,  --extract-albums-synology-photos <ALBUMS_NAME>
+        Force Mode: 'Extract  Album(s) Synology Photos'.
+The Script will connect to Synology Photos and extract the Album whose name is <ALBUMS_NAME> to the folder 'Synology_Photos_Albums' within the Synology Photos root folder.
 -ca,  --create-albums-synology-photos <ALBUMS_FOLDER>
         force Mode: 'Create Albums in Synology Photos'.
 The script will look for all Albums within ALBUM_FOLDER and will create one Album per folder into Synology Photos.